 The Civil Division provides legal counsel to all Island County elected officials, department heads, and numerous county agencies and departments.
 Serving the role as an in-house law firm for the county, the Civil Division works closely with clients in solving a wide range of legal problems by issuing formal written opinions and memoranda, providing general day-to-day legal advice, and handling civil litigation to which Island County is a party, whether as a plaintiff or defendant.
 Two deputy prosecutors, as well as Mr. Banks provide civil legal assistance to the county.
 Two paralegals and the Office Administrator provide support to the three attorneys in this division.

 The Child Support Enforcement Division provides services under contract with the State of Washington to enforce child support orders of absent parents when the custodial parent receives public assistance.
-This most often includes getting court ordered DNA testing to determine the paternity of a dependent child.
-This work is carried out by one of our civil deputy prosecutors, and a full-time paralegal devoted to the caseload.
+This most often includes getting court ordered DNA testing to determine the parentage of a dependent child.
+This work is carried out by a full-time paralegal devoted to the caseload, who coordinates with Snohomish County prosecutors appointed as special assistant attorneys general on Island County cases.
 All of our expenses, including salaries and benefits, are reimbursed to us by the State.

 Greg BanksIsland County Prosecuting Attorney